QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

     R = 1 / β

-    # payoff matrices are the same for two representations
+    # Payoff matrices are the same for two representations
     RLQ = np.array([[0, 0, 0],
                     [0, 0, 0],
                     [0, 0, 1e-12]]) # put penalty on debt